-The Associate Degree Nursing Program prepares the student to practice nursing at a beginning level, such as a staff nurse position in health care facilities including hospitals, extended care facilities, clinics, and other community agencies.
+The Associate Degree Nursing Program prepares the student to practice nursing at a beginning level, such as a staff nurse position in health care facilities including hospitals, extended care facilities, clinics, and community agencies.
 The program integrates practice and theory and is accredited by the Accreditation Commission for Education in Nursing (ACEN), 3343 Peachtree Road NE, Suite 850, Atlanta, GA 30326, 404/975-5000.

 Graduates are eligible to take the R.N. license examination (NCLEX-RN).
-Students considering application to the Nursing program need to be aware of background check and potential legal limitations.
+Students considering application to the Nursing program need to be aware of background check, drug screen, and potential legal limitations.

+This is a selective admissions program-students must be admitted into the program before taking NUR courses.
+See the selective admissions page for more information regarding admission, progression, and graduation.

+Requisite conditions to be met prior to scoring for admission:

-- This is a selective admissions program-students must be admitted into the program before taking NUR courses.
-See the selective admissions page for more information regarding admission, progression, and graduation. - To be admitted to the program, students must place into MAT 108 (Introduction to Applied Statistics) within the past two years, or have taken college level math within the past five years.
-Developmental math expires in two years.
-Students also must place into ENG 101 (Composition I) and college level reading or have successfully completed college level English. - A selective admissions score of 2.75 or above must be attained in order to be considered for admission. - Students who are non-native speakers of English must establish English proficiency through: - Minimum TOEFL iBT scores in reading, listening, speaking, and writing: 20-22-26-20; or - Minimum IELTS scores in reading, listening, speaking, and writing: 6.5-6.5-8-5.5. - Applicants to the program must take the Kaplan Online Admissions Exam in order to be considered for admission. - Once admitted, students must complete the program and graduate within six semesters maximum. - No more than 11 credit hours of NUR courses with a clinical component may be taken in any one semester (5 hours in summer). - To remain in the program and graduate, students are required to keep a 2.5 minimum program GPA, attain a C or higher in all nursing program courses, successfully pass all clinical and lab requirements as specified in course syllabus and core competencies, complete the required standardized testing requirements as stated in each course syllabus, maintain Parkland College Code of Conduct, and the ANA Code of Ethics, and demonstrate Level 4 behavior and competencies as defined in the Core Clinical Competencies document in the program handbook.
+- Attain college reading, writing, and mathematics placement: - Placement into MAT 108 Introduction to Applied Statistics within the past 2-1⁄2 years or completion of college level math within the past five years.
+Note: developmental math expires in two years. - Placement into ENG 101 Composition I and college level reading. - For students who are non-native speakers of English, establish English proficiency prior to applying through: - Minimum TOEFL iBT scores in reading, listening, speaking, and writing: 20-22-26-20; or - Minimum IELTS scores in reading, listening, speaking, and writing: 6.5-6.5-8-5.5. - Complete the Kaplan Online Admissions Exam.

+Minimum admission score:

+• Achieve a selective admissions score of 2.75 or above.

+Requirements for remaining in the program and graduation:

+- Complete program requirements for graduation within a maximum of 6 semesters. - Maintain a 2.5 minimum program GPA. - Maintain a 2.5 minimum GPA in NUR courses. - Attain at least a grade of C or higher in each program course including general education courses. - Pass all clinical and lab requirements as specified in the course syllabus and core competencies. - Complete the required standardized testing requirements as stated in each course syllabus. - Demonstrate Level 4 behaviors and competencies as defined in the National League for Nursing (NLN) Core Clinical Competencies document in the Program Handbook. - Adhere to the Parkland Code of Ethics; the Essential Qualifications for Nursing; and the American Nurses Association (ANA) Code of Ethics.

 1st Semester 2nd Semester 3rd Semester 4th Semester

 NUR 113 NUR 151 NUR 236 NUR 257

 NUR 117 NUR 118 NUR 238 NUR 258

 NUR 114 †BIO 122 NUR 255 NUR 215

 †BIO 121 †PSY 101 †BIO 123 †ENG 102

 †ENG 101 †PSY 209 †SOC 101

-†Hum/FA elec
+tHum/FA elec